chevaleresque-interactive/Projet-1-Space-Cailloux/README.md

-# 🚀 Space Shooter Training Project
+# 🚀 Space Cailloux Training Project n°1

 This is my first training project in **GameMaker Studio 2**, based on the official tutorial:
 👉 [Make an Arcade Space Shooter](https://gamemaker.io/fr/tutorials/make-arcade-space-shooter)